OpenBuildings/spiderling/README.md

 - ``tag_name()``: Get the tag name of the dom element. e.g. DIV, SPAN, FORM, SELECT
 - ``attribute($name)``: Get an attribute of the current tag.
 If the tag is empty e.g. ``<div disabled />`` then it will return an empty string.
 If there is no attribute however, NULL will be returned
 - ``text()``: Get the text content of an html tag - this is similar to how browsers render HTML tags, all whitespace will be merged to single spaces.
 - ``is_visible()``: Check if a node is visible.
-PhantomJS and Selenium drivers will return correct value if the item is hidden via JS, CSS or inline styles.
+PhantomJS driver will return correct value if the item is hidden via JS, CSS or inline styles.
 - ``is_selected()``: Check if an option tag is "selected"
 - ``is_checked()``: Check if an input tag is "checked"
 - ``value()``: Get the value of an input form tag